 According to the provisions of Vietnamese law, an administrative violation is an illegal act committed by an organization or individual with administrative legal responsibility.
 Individuals who are subject to administrative violations include Vietnamese citizens, foreigners and stateless people living in the Vietnamese territory.
 When sanctioning those committing administrative violations, competent persons will apply sanctions and remedial measures to violators.
-In order to ensure the rights of people who are sanctioned for administrative violations, Vietnam's law on handling administrative violations belongs to those with sanctioning competence; exempt or reduce fines for violators facing difficult circumstance.
+In order to ensure the rights of people who are sanctioned for administrative violations, Vietnam's law on handling administrative violations has many humanitarian provisions such as: stipulating that the obligation to prove violations belongs to those with sanctioning competence; exempt or reduce fines for violators facing difficult circumstance.
 Most previous research in Vietnam focuses on analyzing the humanity in the provisions of the criminal law.
-Currently, there are very few studies on the humaneness of the legal provisions on handling administrative violations is a very important content of the Vietnamese legal system.
+Currently, there are very few studies on the humaneness of the legal provisions on handling administrative violations.
+Meanwhile, the humanitarian issue in the legal provisions on handling administrative violations is a very important content of the Vietnamese legal system.
 This article focuses on researching the humanity in the legal provisions on handling administrative violations.
 This article also examines and evaluates the unethical provisions in the sub-law documents on sanctioning of administrative violations.
 Finally, this article recommends legal reform to ensure humanity in the legal provisions on sanctioning administrative violations.